elsamanang/multiselection/README.md

 > handleValue : is a mandatory prop typeof func for retrieving the result of the select

 > width : is a optional prop typeof number
+> border : is a optional prop typeof string for border style
+> margin : is a optional prop typeof string for margin of the select

 ## License

 MIT © [elsamanang](https://github.com/elsamanang)